GyaneshSamanta/Hero-Hacks-II/README.md

 ## Challenges we ran into 🏃‍♂️
 1. Interfacing an analog sensor with a Raspberry Pi and using it to satiate the problem statement was extremely difficult and took hours of our time.
 2. Initiating Twilio functions within motion detection phases without significant delay was pretty tedious as well.
+3. We tried to build our own Pet Detection model, but given the time constraints, we could not build the model, but resorted to using the TFOD API in order to make the process simpler.
+4. For the APAC region, we did not have Google Cloud Platform credits to test out the model on and had to rely on the TensorFlow Object Detection documentation which gave us an idea on how to add GCP to our model.

 ## Accomplishments that we're proud of 🏅
 1. We were able to create a stray animal detector with an inexpensive setup, without having to actually use a Camera.